ALS: Late-stage disease management

 Difficulties with chewing and swallowing make eating very difficult (dysphagia) and increase the risk of choking or of aspirating food into the lungs.
 In later stages of the disorder, aspiration pneumonia can develop, and maintaining a healthy weight can become a significant problem that may require the insertion of a feeding tube.
 As the diaphragm and intercostal muscles of the rib cage that support breathing weaken, measures of lung function such as vital capacity and inspiratory pressure diminish.
 In respiratory-onset ALS, this may occur before significant limb weakness is apparent.
 Individuals affected by the disorder may ultimately lose the ability to initiate and control all voluntary movement, known as locked-in syndrome.
 Bladder and bowel function are usually spared, meaning urinary and fecal incontinence are uncommon, although trouble getting to a toilet can lead to difficulties.
-The extraocular muscles responsible for eye movement are usually spared, meaning the use of eye tracking technology to support augmentative communication is often feasible, albeit slow, and needs may change over time.
-Despite these challenges, many people in an advanced state of disease report satisfactory well-being and quality of life.
+The extraocular muscles responsible for eye movement are usually spared, meaning the use of eye tracking technology to support augmentative communication is often feasible.
+Despite these challenges, many people in an advanced state of disease report satisfactory well-being and quality of life with these supportive measures.

 Prognosis, staging, and survival

 Although respiratory support using non-invasive ventilation can ease problems with breathing and prolong survival, it does not affect the progression rate of ALS.
 Most people with ALS die between two and four years after the diagnosis.
-Around 50% of people with ALS die within 30 months of their symptoms beginning, about 20% live between five and ten years, and about 10% survive for 10 years or longer.
+About 50% of people with ALS die within 30 months of their symptoms beginning, about 20% live between five and ten years, and about 10% survive for 10 years or longer.

 The most common cause of death among people with ALS is respiratory failure, often accelerated by pneumonia.
 Most ALS patients die at home after a period of worsening difficulty breathing, a decline in their nutritional status, or a rapid worsening of symptoms.
 Sudden death or acute respiratory distress are uncommon.
 Access to palliative care is recommended from an early stage to explore options, ensure psychosocial support for the patient and caregivers, and to discuss advance healthcare directives.

 As with cancer staging, ALS has staging systems numbered between 1 and 4 that are used for research purposes in clinical trials.
-Two very similar staging systems emerged around a similar time, the King's staging system and Milano-Torino (MiToS) functional staging.
+Two very similar staging systems emerged around a similar time: the King's staging system and Milano-Torino (MiToS) functional staging.